Crosley Engine Family Tree

 Mystery 6 Cylinder

 Another mystery engine has shown up, this one in Ohio.
 It is a 6 cylinder fabricated block engine, reported to be 90 CI and is visibly larger than what an extended standard CoBra would be.
 It was bought in piece as army surplus.
+This engine showed up again at Hershey in 2012 minus the race car.
 Could this be a smaller Taylor 6, supplied to the military for testing?
 An early Crosley creation?
 Any ideas?
 Were there more of these made?

 It appears somewhat cruder than the Cobra especially the crankcase.
-The engine is currently mounted in a midget racer.
+The engine was mounted in a midget racer when first seen.

 Not all parts were part of the surplus purchase the manifolds were with the engine but the carbs and water pump were added.